gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods15.md

 Write a function called "find_smallest_number_among_mixed_elements".

-Given a list of mixed elements, "find_smallest_number_among_mixed_elements" returns the smallest number within the given list.
+Given a list of mixed elements, "find_smallest_number_among_mixed_elements" returns the smallest integer within the given list.

 Notes:
 * If the given list is empty, it should return 0.